FairportRobotics/arduino-library/README.md

-	 252 - fillShift: this function changes colors by having the specified color 'slide' into place *251*- shift: this function will have whatever LEDs currently lit shift down towards the end of the strip with no wraparound *250*- shiftWrap: this function does the exact same as function '251', but with a wraparound
+	 252 - fillShift: this function changes colors by having the specified color 'slide' into place *251*- shift: this function will have whatever LEDs currently lit shift down towards the end of the strip with no wraparound *250*- shiftWrap: this function does the exact same as function '251', but with a wraparound 249 - flash: this function flashes back and forth between the current color and the specified color